North Queensland Stadium: History

 The campaign to build a new stadium in Townsville received national exposure in October 2015 when the North Queensland Cowboys secured their first National Rugby League premiership.
 With millions watching on a national broadcast and Prime Minister Malcolm Turnbull standing on the same stage, Cowboys captain Johnathan Thurston expressed his belief that north Queensland deserved a new stadium.
 Following Thurston's speech, the campaign received an immense amount of media coverage.
 Three days after the Cowboys' 2015 NRL Grand Final win, it was revealed that club officials would travel to Canberra later that month to lobby for federal funding.
-On 3 November 2015 Bill Shorten and the federal Labor party promised $100 million towards funding the project.
+On 3 November 2015, Bill Shorten and the federal Labor party promised $100 million towards funding the project.

-On 10 June 2016 Premier Annastacia Palaszczuk committed an extra $40 million towards the project which upped the total state contribution to $140 million.
+On 10 June 2016, Premier Annastacia Palaszczuk committed an extra $40 million towards the project which upped the total state contribution to $140 million.
 Three days later Prime Minister Malcolm Turnbull matched the federal Labor party's pledge of $100 million, essentially ensuring the project becomes a reality regardless of which major party won the 2016 federal election.

 On 14 June 2019, the North Queensland Stadium website was officially launched alongside the announcement that international musician Sir Elton John would bring his final world tour, Farewell Yellow Brick Road, on 29 February 2020 as the first official act for the stadium.

 The first NRL premiership match to be held at the ground was between Queensland rivals the North Queensland Cowboys and Brisbane Broncos in round one of the 2020 NRL season.
 Jake Turpin scored the stadium's first try, Jamayne Isaako scored the first goal and Michael Morgan slotted the first field goal as the Broncos won 28–21.

 Game One of the 2021 State of Origin series was played in Townsville on 9 June 2021.
 The match was originally scheduled to be played at the Melbourne Cricket Ground but was moved to Townsville due to another COVID-19 outbreak in Melbourne.
 In front of a stadium record crowd 27,533 made possible thanks to temporary stands being erected at the northern end of the ground increasing the stadium's capacity to 28,000 for the game, New South Wales won 50–6 against Queensland, with the game being the first time since 2000 (and second in the game's history) that the New South Wales side scored above the half-century.
 It is currently the game with the second highest margin of 44.

-On September 11, 2021, the ground hosted its first NRL finals matches when due to a COVID-19 outbreak in Sydney, two finals matches were moved to the stadium with the Sydney Roosters taking on the Gold Coast Titans in the first match, followed by the Penrith Panthers taking on South Sydney, in front of 18,244 spectators.
+On 11 September 2021, the ground hosted its first NRL finals matches when due to a COVID-19 outbreak in Sydney, two finals matches were moved to the stadium with the Sydney Roosters taking on the Gold Coast Titans in the first match, followed by the Penrith Panthers taking on South Sydney, in front of 18,244 spectators.

-The stadium is scheduled to host in April 2022 its inaugural soccer match, being an international football match between Australia and New Zealand, which is expected to draw around 16,000 spectators and $2 million.